DINA-community/String-Sysiphos/datamodel/datamodel_attributes.md

 It is useful to know if there is a particular known-good (baseline) image that the OS installation was based on, aiding in post-incident recovery.

+### Configuration

+It is a generic term.
+It could be a ip config, a changelog for the device attributes or even the configuration of communication partners in further detail.

 ### Criticality

 Enables device to be managed based on its operational role, safety impact, and/or exposure to risks.